nkane/nkane.github.io/_posts/2018-07-04-postmortem-ludum-dare-40-game-jam.markdown

 For this particular event, Ludum Dare, they do not release the theme information until 9:00 PM on the first day.
 The theme for Ludum Dare 40 was "the more you have, the worst it is".
 On the first evening, we needed to figure out what we wanted to create.
 Originally, we had the idea of creating a 2D tile based dungeon crawl drawing inspiration from games like the [Binding of Issac][binding-of-isaac].
-We started to create a basic layout for a tile-map that by just drawing some rectangles on the screen to see it would work out.
+We started by attempting to create a basic layout for a tile-map that by drawing some rectangles on the screen.

 ![original-tiles-picture-0][original-tiles-0]
 ![original-tiles-picture-1][original-tiles-1]